 - Because the child trusts that their parent’s concern and guidance is coming from a place of care and because their feelings have been taken into consideration, the child can hear and consider their parent’s perspective and truly learn from the situation.

 - In this family culture, children feel free to share and seek support from their parents when they make mistakes.
 They don’t have a need to hide their mistakes, to blame others or to attack family members because they are secure in the knowledge that all challenges will be worked through with consideration and care for everyone’s feelings and everyone’s unique perspective.
 Children are more willing to take on responsibilities like chores with the trust that they will be guided rather than criticized.

 In summary: Children learn to react and treat others during conflicts in the same ways that their parent has reacted and treated them during conflicts at home.
-Your children will respond to conflicts in themselves (oh dear I got it wrong), with you, with siblings and with their friends in the same ways that they've seen modelled in their primary relationships.
+Children will respond to conflicts with their parent, with siblings, with their friends and even with themselves, in the same ways that they’ve seen modelled by their parent.
+When parents criticize, blame and shame, children do the same.
+When parents calmly talk through tricky issues while maintaining a positive connection with their child, children learn to do the same with their parent, their siblings and others.